Residency and hunting credentials prove you're qualified to hunt in British Columbia. They're displayed on your Fish & Wildlife ID (FWID) profile.

 You'll be required to provide supporting documentation, as outlined in the following section.

 Resident hunters are required to prove they are a resident of British Columbia every 3 years.
 Hunter's Fish and Wildlife online profile will display the residency expiry date.
-If your residency credential has not yet expired, but will within six months, visit a Service BC, or FrontCounter BC office to show your proof of residency and ask the counter agent to renew your residency credential for another 3 years.
-You can also update your residency by logging into your online Fish and Wildlife profile, and selecting “Update Residency”.
-Log in to your online profile at www.gov.bc.ca/hunting,
+If your residency credential has not yet expired, but will within six months, you can update your residency by logging into your online Fish and Wildlife profile, and selecting “Update Residency”.
+Log in to your online profile at www.gov.bc.ca/hunting.
+You may also contact FrontCounter BC to renew your residency credential.

 Supporting documentation accepted as proof of B.C. residency include the following, with an issue date being at least six months prior to the date of the application.
 Please note if you are renewing your B.C. residency credential then your documentation must be valid with no restriction on the issue date: